usdaud/algotradinglib.github.io/en/pedia/w/whipsaw_trading_strategies.md

 #### Dynamic Stop-Losses

 Dynamic stop-losses adjust based on market volatility and recent price movements.
-Instead of fixing a stop-loss at a preset level, dynamic stop-losses move closer or further from the entry price based on defined criteria, such as the Average True Range (ATR).
+Instead of fixing a stop-loss at a preset level, dynamic stop-losses move closer or further from the entry price based on defined criteria, such as the [Average True Range](../a/average_true_range_(atr).md) (ATR).

 ```python
 def dynamic_stop_loss(entry_price, atr):